 Background

+###CITE THIS PMC7778946

 To calculate the differential expression of genes, find biomarkers and even model machine learning predictors, it is fundamental to normalize the data expression using baseline levels of control genes, also named housekeeping genes.
-The current benchmark methods to normalize transcript expression data in RNA-Seq experiments are MRN and TMM included in packages DESeq2 (PMID: 25516281) and EdgeR (PMC2796818), respectively.
+The current benchmark methods to normalize transcript expression data in RNA-Seq experiments are MRN and TMM, included in packages DESeq2 (PMID: 25516281) and EdgeR (PMC2796818), respectively.
 Those methods are based on cross-sample normalizations (PMC8220791 PMID: 30041017 PMC6209231), which can be a source of data leakage and following overfitted machine learning models (PMC10499856 PMC4634915), compromising the reproducibility and generalizations of the models on new datasets (PMC4495301).
 An alternative to cross-sample normalization is defining housekeeping genes for a specific niche, such as kidney transplanted patients, and normalizing each sample by them independently of other samples.

 Although the biological definition of housekeeping genes is still not fully determined; those are usually defined as genes with constant expression in all conditions, with an essential role in cellular maintenance and their sequence is conserved in evolutionary history (PMC9312424, PMID: 11773595).
 Nevertheless, since the expression levels of a gene can vary with drug treatment (PMC10368838) and clinical conditions (PMC9296577, PMC4986254, PMC9831022, PMC1976390), different diseases and treatments can lead to a different set of housekeeping genes.
 Thus, the definitions of ubiquitously and constant expression across tissues are not enough to define universal housekeeping genes (PMID: 23810203) and they should be defined in specific cohorts of patients.
 Therefore, control genes must be carefully analyzed before their application in experiments and diagnosis.
 This will allow us to overcome the data leakage and overfitting problems in normalization methods.